patrickmmartin/pith-writings/dao_of_scratch/article.md

 ## Target Audience
 I'll be up-front here and state my target audience is the "noble corporate toiler", it has perhaps been a while since you were introduced / subjected to a teaching tool (a memory from work that causes a shudder is the Computer Based Training that was less than tolerant of where irrelevant spaces were or were not in my answers).

+### But the users are?

+Educationalists and Year 3-8 (at least).

+"Everything is broken and they don't particularly mind"

 ## Whistle Stop tour

  TODO(PMM) - grab of a project?